jrottinghuis/mens-erger-je-niet/README.md

  ## RMI module

-The `mejn-rmi` subproject exposes tournament evaluation as an RMI service, intended for use with the [rmi-muxer](../rmi-muxer) project.
+The `mejn-rmi` subproject exposes tournament evaluation as an RMI service via `TournamentBatchServer`, intended for use with the [rmi-muxer](../rmi-muxer) project.
 It is excluded from the default build so that the project can be cloned and built standalone without needing `rmi-muxer`.

 **Prerequisites:** clone [rmi-muxer](../rmi-muxer) as a sibling directory (`../rmi-muxer`).